CNES/swot-hydrology-toolbox/README.md

 An example dataset showing how to configure and run simulation and processing is available under /test.

-The needed input for the overall chain includes :
+The needed input for the overall chain include:
 * An orbit file (provided)
 * A water mask in shapefile format covering the area you want so simulate (see example under /test)
 * A river database in shapefile format (e.g. GRWL)